 After our last dinner on board that evening, with fellow passengers some of whom were destined to become good friends, the Galileo quietly set sail for Piraeus.
 I looked out at the faintly glowing lights of island homes, reminiscent of a starry constellation, and thought about all the new places I had discovered, the individuals I had met and how much I had learned about my small but mighty country on this cruise.
 I also wondered how many tens of thousands of secret corners in Greece still elude me.

 The Jewels of the Cyclades itinerary runs from April through October.
 The Galileo is also available for private charter.
-For more information, see Variety Cruises.
+Find out more about our 2022 cruises to Greece here.